-E very year, millions of miles of roads, utility lines, railroad corridors and other types of rights-of-way (ROWs) are treated with herbicides to control the growth of unwanted plants.
-However, public concern over the use of dangerous and inadequately tested pesticides has resulted in an increasing effort over the last decade to pass state laws and local policies requiring notification of pesticide use, restrictions on application types and implementation of least-toxic and organic approaches to vegetation management.
+very year, millions of miles of roads, utility lines, railroad corridors and other types of rights-of-way (ROWs) are treated with herbicides to control the growth of unwanted plants.
+However, increasing public concern over the use of dangerous and inadequately tested pesticides has resulted in an increasing effort over the last decade to pass state laws and local policies requiring notification of pesticide use, restrictions on application types and implementation of leasttoxic approaches to vegetation management.

-This report highlights vegetation management on ROWs in select states, and is an update of the original version published 1999 in Pesticides and You.
-This summary is supplemented by a more extensive and fully cited version available at www.beyondpesticides. org.
-Examples are given of five states -two provide right-to-know provisions regarding ROW herbicide applications- and all five incorporate the principles of integrated pest management (IPM) into their ROW management.
-However, under the variety of IPM definitions, cultural, mechanical, and biological management practices are utilized, and chemicals are typically a part of state ROW management programs.
-This review of policy does not evaluate the degree to which these policies are currently being enforced.
+The following review highlights pest management on ROWs in select states.
+It is not a review of all states.
+Listed are sixteen states, thirteen states that provide right-to-know provisions regarding ROW herbicide applications and six states that incorporate the principles of an integrated pest management (IPM) program into their ROW management.

+Although definitions of IPM vary, while cultural, mechanical, biological methods are utilized in such programs, chemicals are always a part of the programs adopted for management of ROWs.
+This is a review of policy and does not evaluate the degree to which these policies are currently being enforced.

 ROW management is governed by many different levels of government, including state laws or administrative procedures, state subdivisions' or local government entities' policies, and voluntary agreements.
 As a result, inconsistencies exist in overall protection from pesticide exposure.
 Many states have separate policies for the different types of ROWs.
-Utility ROW requirements may be mandated by a state's department of agriculture, environment or other pesticide lead agency, while requirements for roadside management are under the review of the state's department of transportation.
-As a result, the level of protection varies considerably, but they all tend to be deficient in protecting the public from the potential exposure to pesticide applications along ROWs.
+Utility ROW requirements may be mandated by the state's department of agriculture, environment or other pesticide lead agency, while requirements for roadsides are under the review of the state's department of transportation.
+As a result, the level of protection varies considerably and tends to be deficient in protecting the public from the potential exposure to pesticide applications along ROWs.